-Imagine for a moment the task of encapsulating the essence of 50 years of a much loved and highly anticipated community festival.
+Imagine for a moment the task of encapsulating the essence of 51 years of a much loved and highly anticipated community festival.
 An event whose seeds have taken root in the hearts of countless volunteers who have donated time, expertise, and often their own dollars to create an experience that brings families and friends together year after year after year.
 Then add the tens of thousands of annually attending participants, who share the typical busyness of life, yet dedicate this weekend to a regathering.
 A reconnection to simple fun, good food, and heartfelt reminiscences.

 Byron Hutchins moved to Oregon in 1969.
 He served as an advisor with the University of Illinois Extension Service helping to create several committees for the betterment of small communities.
 One of these committees was for a festival.
-He was joined by other local leaders- Ray Appler, James Barnes, Ron Fafnis, Anne Jones and Cecelia Zimmerman.
+He was joined by other local leaders- Ray Appler, James Barnes, Ron Fafnis, Anne Jones, and Cecelia Zimmerman.
 A contest was held to name the event, and Kathryn Gelander won a $25 Savings Bond gifted by the Oregon Woman’s Club with her entry of “Autumn on Parade”.

-We can share historical data, and oh so many photos from our hold it in your hands albums to our tuck it in your shirt pocket flash drives.
+We can share historical data, and oh so many photos from our hold it in your hand's albums to our tuck it in your shirt pocket flash drives.
 But the essence of Autumn on Parade?
 That’s the spirit of the people.
-The people who work tirelessly all year round to create this one of a kind experience and who are then joined by the people who attend, filling this event with life and our community with the spirit of kinship and kindness.
+The people who work tirelessly all year round to create this one-of-a-kind experience and who are then joined by the people who attend, filling this event with life and our community with the spirit of kinship and kindness.

 This is Autumn on Parade!